 IRS Form 1098-T

-The Cashier Counter can provide assistance as to how our forms were completed, however, Lake Superior State University and/or its employees or agents, does not give tax advice.
+The Cashier Counter can provide assistance as to how our forms were completed, however, Lake Superior State University and/or its employees or agents, do not give tax advice.
 We recommend speaking to a tax preparation professional if you have specific questions about how this form will impact your taxes.

 Canadian Tax Forms